AdamVictory/rock-paper-scissors-game/README.md

 The simplicity of the website makes it very easy to view and navigate through.
 The opacity changes in the emojis is very clear as well and shows who the winner is.
 The colours chosen make it very easy to navigate through the webiste.
+I confirmed that the game results are always correct.

 ## Validator Testing